Program Advisors

 Participants receive critical feedback from ABCC Advisors in one-on-one meetings throughout the program.

-ABCC Advisors are artists, writers, and curators who are shaping the trajectory of contemporary ceramics.
+ABCC Advisors are artists, writers, curators, and mentors who are shaping the trajectory of contemporary ceramics.

-Participants work with two Advisors during the Foundation hours of the program and may add on additional meetings with other Advisors during the Electives portion of the program.
+Participants work with two Advisors during the Foundation hours of the program and may add on additional meetings with out Advisors during the Electives portion of the program.

 photo credit: Alun Callender